alexeilebedev/google-keep-to-standard-notes/README.md

 4. in Standard Notes (desktop version), select "import data from archive", import the json file

 Caveats:
-- images are not supported
+- keep attachments are not supported
-- still working on Russian support.

 You will need the Perl JSON module.
 If this is not found, do "cpan install JSON" first.